orinocoz/mkhost/README.md

 User authentication is handled by [Dovecot SASL](https://doc.dovecot.org/admin_manual/sasl/).
 Virtual user passwords are stored encrypted in a [passwd file](https://doc.dovecot.org/configuration_manual/authentication/passwd_file/).
 For each virtual user, the password is auto-generated on the first run and printed to the [log](https://docs.python.org/3/library/logging.html), so make sure to take a note of it (and to delete the log file, if any).
 This is a minimalistic user management mechanism which does not require a SQL database or LDAP, but we don't know of a generic way for a non-admin user to change anyone's password.

+# Feedback and contributions

+You are welcome!
+Please get in touch.

 # TODO

 1. [ ] Postfix `master.cf` customization